Makkarik/dice-blackjack-mdp/README.md

 ## Code style

-The repository is equipped with pre-commit hooks for autoamtic code linting.
+The repository is equipped with pre-commit hooks for automatic code linting.
 All the code style requirements are listed in `[tool.ruff.lint]` section of `pyproject.toml` file.

-For better experince, use the VS Code IDE with the installed Ruff extension.
+For better experience, use the VS Code IDE with the installed Ruff extension.